Azure/azure-functions-sql-extension/README.md

     INSERT INTO [dbo].[Employees] values (1, 'Hello', 'World', 'Microsoft', 'Functions')
     ```

-- Keep this window open as we will need it to enable change tracking.
-Congratulations!
+- Congratulations!
 You have successfully setup an Azure SQL Database and are now ready to create your first SQL input and output bindings!

 ### Set Up Local .NET Function App ###